AEdgecombe/Poker-Bot-Hackathon/README.md

 # Poker Hackathon — The Monty Python

-My entry for the poker bot hackathon (Fullhouse, June 2026).
+My entry for the hackathon (Fullhouse, June 2026).
 A No-Limit Texas Hold'em bot, written in Python.

 The bot lives in [bot.py](bot.py).
 It's called **The Monty Python**.